 What are backflow incense and how do backflow incense work?

-Backflow incense cones are exactly as the name suggests – cone shaped incense where the incense smoke (or plume) flows in the opposite direction as “normal” incense, that is, downwards instead of upwards.
+Backflow incense are exactly as the name suggests – incense where the incense smoke (or plume) flows in the opposite direction as “normal” incense, that is, downwards instead of upwards.
 Most of the time backflow incense is made in the shape of a cone, with a small, hollow tunnel through the center, ending in a hole at the bottom center.
 Backflow incense can also be made in the shape of a stick which is completely hollow in the center, ie, a long, thin tube.

-This is how we think backflow incense works: incense smoke is actually more dense than normal air at room temperature because it contains tiny smoke particles.
+This is how we think backflow incense works: incense smoke is actually more dense than normal air at room temperature because it contains tiny particles.
 But when a normal incense is lit, smoke flows upwards because the effect of the heat offsets the weight of the tiny particles, as hot air is lighter than room-temperature air.
 However, in the case of a backflow incense, as it burns, smoke enters the hollow center tunnel, where it cools as it follows the along the path.
-When smoke cools, it becomes denser, so when it exits the incense cone at the bottom, it flows gently downwards.
+When smoke cools, it becomes denser, so when it exits the incense at the bottom, it flows gently downwards.

 Below you’ll see a video of the backflow incense cone in action: